 – The start-stop sequence creates huge forces on the turbine runner.
-We have to stop the turbine in a controlled manner to reduce wear and thereby increasing the life of the turbine, says Chirag Trivedi, researcher at Luleå University of Technology.
+We have to stop the turbine in a controlled manner to reduce wear and thereby increasing the life of the turbine, Chirag says.

 Develops an optimized scheme